WE’RE HIRING

-In 2017, when a Fortune 200 company was faced with a challenge of finding a hazard detection solution for its new line of retail robots, they were referred to Volo.
+In 2017, when a Fortune 200 company was faced with a challenge of finding a hazard detection solution for its new line of retail robots, they were referred to VOLO.
 Given that there was no such solution available in the market at the time, the company needed to make sure that their new tech partner would have the needed capacity and experience to handle a project that was complex and research intensive.
-While their senior management was in Armenia with the purpose of getting acquainted with Volo to discuss a possible partnership, they shared their concerns regarding an issue they were experiencing with their line of retail robots.
-Having assessed Volo’s previous experience with image processing solutions, all their lingering doubts were put to rest.
+While their senior management was in Armenia with the purpose of getting acquainted with VOLO to discuss a possible partnership, they shared their concerns regarding an issue they were experiencing with their line of retail robots.
+Having assessed VOLO’s previous experience with image processing solutions, all their lingering doubts were put to rest.
 With deadlines pending, they turned to us for help.

 The Challenge